Open-ForBC/OpenForBC-Benchmark/README.md

 # OpenForBC-Benchmark

-OpenForBC-Benchmark is a full-fledged suite of ready-to-run benchmarks to measure the performances of various partitioning options on GPUs.
+OpenForBC-Benchmark is a full-fledged suite of ready-to-run benchmarks in order to measure the performances of various partitioning options on GPUs.

 ## Installation